dhyaninitin/project/technology/angular/carblip/shop-webapp/README.md

-# Carblip web app
+# web app

-Carblip web portal built with Angular 5.2 ( Ngrx/Rxjs)
+web portal built with Angular 5.2 ( Ngrx/Rxjs)

 **This setup has the following modules already installed and configured :**
 - Ngx Translate